MoonlightCapital/MoonlightBot-docs/management-commands/config.md

 the [`roles on-expire`](/management-commands/config.md#roles-on-expire) command, it means that a modal textbox will open for you to input your desired text. <br>
 All default values are either `0`, `false` or empty for their respective options, unless stated otherwise.

+**Note:** For all configuration options, duration inputs allow a maximum of 30 characters, and numeric options do not accept negative values.
 {% endhint %}

 ## Required permissions